NextronSystems/asgard-manual/usage/administration.rst

    Add Ruleset

-After that click on an entry in the table to expand this entry.
+After that, click on an entry in the table to expand it.
 There you get information about all IOC Groups which have been added to this ruleset.
-Additionally you can add or remove IOC Groups by clicking one of the three buttons shown below.
+Additionally you can add or remove selected IOC Groups in ``IOC Management: IOCs`` by clicking one of the three buttons shown below.

 .. figure:: ../images/add-remove-ioc-group.png
    :target: ../_images/add-remove-ioc-group.png